-Considered one of the safest Caribbean islands for families, Barbados is an independent British Commonwealth nation and welcomes around 1 million visitors each year.
+Considered one of the safest places in the Caribbean for families, Barbados is an independent British Commonwealth nation and welcomes around 1 million visitors each year.
 The tourism industry is a huge part of the island’s economy, and the locals are said to be some of the friendliest in the entire Caribbean.

 There are dozens of family friendly beaches along the west coast boasting miles and miles of white powdery sand and pristine turquoise waters.
 Beyond the beach, the island offers an array of delights including delicious cuisine, a fantastic line-up of activities, and a lush interior dotted with picturesque gardens.

 According to the US Department of State, Barbados is generally a safe place to travel but there are certain things to be aware of.
 It’s illegal to wear any kind of camouflaged clothing in Barbados, for example – and they take this rule very seriously.

 Another factor to bear in mind is that some of the island’s smaller roads are not marked clearly except for informal signs at road junctions, so take extra care if you’re driving around.